nav164/amadeus_flight_search/README.md

 - [x] Tooltip to provide details of destination in data table
 - [x] Feature to see the links in mat-dailog and copy the link to clipboard
 - [x] Internationalization of the application
+- [x] Currency symbol in price column of data table based on currency defined in dictionary of response

 ## Getting Started